West Horndon: Geography

 West Horndon is located 20 miles (32 km) east-northeast of Charing Cross in Central London.

 The parish includes the settlements of East Horndon, Dunton Hills and West Horndon.
 It is predominantly a rural parish with large sections of open land within the Metropolitan Green Belt.
 Within the main settlement of West Horndon village are some streets of suburban houses and a small area of light industrial use.
 To the southeast of the parish is the Dunton Hills golf course.
 Little Warley Hall Lane in the northwest is the other main area of activity with some houses and the Clearview sports centre.
 East Horndon is a scattered settlement to the northeast and is partially located north of the A127 Southend Arterial Road.
 The entire parish is within the post town of Brentwood in the CM postcode area.

-The entire southern boundary with the unparished borough of Thurrock is the London, Tilbury and Southend railway line, with a small deviation to include all of West Horndon railway station.
-The western boundary with the unparished area of Great Warley is the Mardyke river, where the parish touches the eastern Greater London boundary at North Ockendon.
+The entire southern boundary with the borough of Thurrock is the London, Tilbury and Southend railway line, with a small deviation to include all of West Horndon railway station.
+The western boundary of the parish is the Mardyke river, where the parish touches the eastern Greater London boundary at North Ockendon.
 The northern boundary is partially formed by the Southend Arterial Road, with some land to the northeast of it included in the parish.
 The eastern boundary is with the Borough of Basildon.

 There are several streams running down from the hills into the Mar Dyke which drains the fens out to the Thames at Purfleet.
 It is the first area east of London to not be continuously built up.
 There are hills rising as high as 100 metres covered in trees, arable fields and a fenland of London clay.